Lessons from the Initial Stage of the COVID-19 Crisis

 This crisis forced many of us to move at lightspeed, reframe our decision trees and increase our tolerance for risk.
 One retailer cited a multi-month plan to launch BOPIS that was executed in 18 days.
 A wholesaler cited a multi-month plan to launch eCommerce that was executed in 4 weeks.

-All agreed that, while nothing in our lifetime prepared us to lay off or furlough hundreds of thousands of employees in a day or to transition an entire workforce to WFH overnight, we did it.
+All agreed that, while nothing in our lifetime prepared us to lay off or furlough thousands of employees in a day or to transition an entire workforce to WFH overnight, we did it.
 The often-glacial pace of change in retail is unlikely to return.

 Face time might not be as critical as we thought.